Administrate/administrate-wp-weblink-plugin/README.md

 This plugin skeleton and file structure is generated using the [WordPress plugin boilerplate generator](https://wppb.me/).

 ## Changelog
+###### 1.6.2
+* Add `product_route` which allows catalogue cards to automatically link to https://{YOUR_WEBSITE}/{THIS_ROUTE}/product-name-with-dashes instead of using embedded navigation
+* Add `configuration` which overrides all other configuration options on the shortcode.
+This can be used to copy and paste a WebLink Widget configuration from [WebLink Builder](https://weblink-builder.getadministrate.com/) and use it in WordPress

 ###### 1.6.1
 * Add timeout before triggering add to cart weblink popup.